-We are a team of 27 employees being 1 professor, 6 postdoctoral researchers, 1 laboratory manager, 7 technicians and 12 PhD students working at the Rotterdam Transplantation laboratory.
+We are a team of over 20 senior and junior researchers and laboratory technicians.
 Please refer to the persons listed below to get a glimpse of their expertise and contact details.

 Carla C. Baan, Professor PhD

 Carla C. Baan, PhD, is professor and head of the Nephrology & Transplantation Laboratory at Erasmus Medical Center, University Hospital Rotterdam, The Netherlands.
 Dr Baan obtained her doctorate from Erasmus University, The Netherlands.

 Her position involves the supervision of doctorate research related to the role of cytokines, T cells and B cells, and immunosuppressive drugs in clinical organ transplantation.
 The primary objective of my research is to develop and exploit new technologies for the diagnosis of transplant rejection using blood and urinary biomarkers.
 She is visiting professor of the University of Aarhus, Denmark.

 We have a strong collaboration with research groups of the Sichuan University (China), Leiden University Medical Center (Netherlands), University Medical Center Utrecht (Netherlands), University of Aarhus (Denmark) and Colombia University (USA).